 11. Foreign language (English, French, German, Spanish).

-Deadlines and assignments
+Deadlines and tasks

 Responsibility